Design your own wrought ironwork.

 Gates, Railings and Juliet balconies

 As something get longer, or wider in the case of a gate, it will contain more upright bars.
 More upright bars give more opportunity to create designs as it is those upright bars we turn from being a plain round or square bar into a decorative bar.
 The taller those upright bars are the more decoration can be placed on or in them.
-As all decorations occupy a given amount of those upright bars.
+As all decorations occupy a given amount of those upright bars or vertical space available.

 Parts

-Just to explain those parts that fit into the gap between bars, are 100mm wide.
+Just to explain many of these parts that fit into the gap between bars, are 100mm wide.
 So all upright bars need to be spaced at 100mm gaps for this to work.
 It is effective because it gives access to a lot of cheap mass produced parts.
 Impossible to make by hand at the price these can be bought for.
 So it becomes a cost effective way to add detail, whilst keeping the cost down.
+But this does mean all upright bars must be spaced 100mm apart.

 This is a list of common used pre-made parts, the majority are design to fit a 100mm gap.
 Some are designed to fit as part of a bar.
 Don’t worry i have a lot of examples how to best use the parts